vivitali/bundle-scss/README.md

-# bundle-scss
 Bundles all SCSS imports into a single file.
-Analise all scss imports inside each found by mask file and include.
+All imported files (e.g `variables`, `mixins`) will be added at the beginning

 ## Get started
+# bundle-scss
 If you want to use `scss-bundle` globally
 ```sh
 $ npm i -D bundle-scss